dnywh/brown-pages/README.md

 4. Fetch runtime config and set MapTiler key dynamically:

 Runtime environment variables (such as the MapTiler API key) are stored in Firebase's runtime config.
-You'll need to generate that locally:
+First install the Firebase CLI following their isntructions.
+Then generate those environment variables locally:

 ```bash
 firebase functions:config:get > .runtimeconfig.json